philjones-CMP/READ/README.md

 READ- Responsive EPaper Adaptive Displays is a project designed to create museum labels that change when near NFC tags.
 This enables the museum to set up tours in multiple languages, text sizes, interpretations etc, without being intrusive to the artifacts on display.

+It uses Inkplate devices from soldered electronics as a base extended to include NFC